dougtoppin/presentation-splunk-docker/PITCHME.md

 * Management and orchestration also very distributed
 * Superfluous log data
 * How much of the container and clustering environment/engines do you also monitor?
-* How does the log aggregator identify who is sending the logging and associate related services?
+* How does the log aggregator identify who is sending the logging and related services?

 +++
 ### Challenges presented by containers